uplift/ExoSuit/README.md

 A collection of mixins to be used to augment backbone.js applications.

-Mixin the bits of functionality you need and create your own base modules to extend from for your applications need.
+Compose the bits of functionality you need and create your own base modules to extend from for your applications need.

 ## Install